 Control your cholesterol and help yourself to avoid heart and circulation problems

 Two thirds of us in the UK have high cholesterol, which is a fatty substance found in the blood.
 It’s usually made in the body and plays an essential role in how every cell in the body works.
 But too much cholesterol in the blood can start to affect how well your heart and circulation works, as it can cause the blood vessels to become blocked increasing your risk of a heart attack or stroke.
 This is why it’s so important to keep control of your cholesterol levels.

-The main types of cholesterol and other terms we tend to use are:
+The main types of cholesterol

 - LDL (low-density lipoprotein) – often known as ‘bad’ cholesterol.
 Too much can fur up your arteries, making them narrower - a major risk factor of heart disease.